About Gloria Oliver

 I spent time in Ohio, Texas, New Hampshire, then back to Texas again, where I’ve been ever since.
 (The images are not to scale!
 Lol.
 Texas is a big sucker.)

-I started writing in my teens to get a couple of ideas out of my head where they wouldn’t bother me anymore.
-But I didn’t get into it full time until after I was married and met a wonderful group of people doing an Amateur Press Association on a Japanese cartoon called Kagaku Ninja Tai Gatchaman (Battle of the Planets in the US.)
+I started writing in my teens to get a couple of ideas out of my head s they wouldn’t bother me anymore.
+But I didn’t get into writing full time until after I was married and met a wonderful group of people doing an Amateur Press Association on a Japanese cartoon called Kagaku Ninja Tai Gatchaman (Battle of the Planets in the US.)
 Not only did the individuals in this APA talk about the show, but they also wrote stories about the characters.
 Once again, I was bitten by an idea and attempted to put it to paper.
 It was pretty abysmal, but thanks to the enthusiasm and encouragement of one of the members (Yes, Wendy, this is all your fault!)
 I kept at it.

-Between the members’ comments and Wendy’s never-ending patience, I slowly honed the craft and learned things from it as well.
-(Weirdly enough there are things about writing you don’t notice or can’t learn unless you’re just doing it!) 😀
+Between the membersâ comments and Wendyâs never-ending patience, I slowly honed the craft and learned things from it as well.
+(Weirdly enough, there are things about writing you donât notice or canât learn unless youâre just doing it!) đ

 Thanks to an idea sparked by my husband, I wrote my second novel.
-(The first, which I’d started back in those teenage years, and which, I’m embarrassed to admit, got sent to some major publishers back in the day, has been hidden away somewhere where it will not soon see the light of day.
+(The first, which I’d started back in those teenage years, and which, I’m embarrassed to admit, got sent to some major publishers back in the day, has now been hidden away somewhere where it will not soon see the light of day.
 Yes, before I got a real clue, I’d sent out one of those awful manuscripts you always hear about, the kind that gets touched with tongs and quickly returned from the slush pile.
 I am sure the readers sending it back wondered why I ever bothered to mail it in the first place.
 Sigh.
 It’s hard to see one’s problems in the writing especially when first starting out.)

 After many revisions, some beta testing (thanks again, Wendy!), a short stint with an agent, some close bites, and waiting, waiting and waiting (yes, trying to sell your writing requires a ton of patience!), I finally realized I was getting nowhere.
 It was time to get over my shy inhibitions and do some networking!

-Anyway, I made a couple of peripheral contacts at the convention — meaning I met some people from afar and checked out their websites.
+Anyway, I made a couple of peripheral contacts at the conventionâmeaning I met some people from afar and checked out their websites.
 (Yes, I’m quite shy!
 I hate encroaching on people.
-But if we ever become close, watch out!) 🙂
+But if we ever become close, watch out!) đ

 Through several coincidences, I ended up keeping an eye on Jeffrey Turner and Yard Dog Press.
 From their news pages, I learned about Zumaya Publications.
 I sent them sample chapters and the synopsis for three manuscripts I had in the queue (No, not that first one!
-It’s still hidden away) and they accepted both In the Service of Samurai and Vassal of El.
+It’s still hidden away), and they accepted both In the Service of Samurai and Vassal of El.

-Since then, I’ve sold a few short stories and been included in some anthologies.
+Since then, I’ve sold a few short stories and have had some included in anthologies.
 Zumaya also accepted and published four other manuscripts — Willing Sacrifice, Price of Mercy, Jewel of the Gods, and Alien Redemption.
 Cross-eyed Dragon Troubles got picked up by Hard Shell Word Factory and Inner Demons by Mundania Press.
-So I have eight published novels with more on the way!
-(I also have a novelette named Charity & Sacrifice published by Uncial Press.)
-(You can see a full list of my published works here.)
+(Sadly, both companies went out of business.
+But I did reprint both titles!)
+I have twelve published novels, with more on the way!
+I now even have two series!
+The Daiyu Wu Mysteries and The Discoveries of Julia Xero.

-I had to learn all sorts of things once my novels were accepted — so not only have I continued to polish my writing, but I also had to learn about marketing and generating sales!
+I had to learn all sorts of things once my novels were acceptedâso not only have I continued to polish my writing, but I’ve had to learn about marketing and generating sales!
 A lot more work than writing books, let me tell you!
 Whee!